natesworksdev/Ryujinx/README.md

 * Hackable Nintendo Switch consoles to reverse-engineer the hardware
 * Additional hardware to test and fix any bugs certain vendors (AMD, Nvidia, and Intel) may have
 * Software licenses to allow developers use whatever they are comfortable with
-* Web hosting and infrastructure
+* Web hosting and infrastructure maintaining

 All the funds acquired through our Patreon are considered a donation to support our work.
 Patrons get 1 week of exclusive early access to our progress reports and access to developer interviews.